project-oak/hello-transparent-release/README.md

 With this `hello-transparent-release` repo we showcase [Transparent Release](https://github.com/project-oak/transparent-release).

-Here lives a [Java program](src/main/java/com/example/HelloTransparentRelease.java) printing `Hello Transparent Release` to `stdout`.
+In this repo lives a [Java program](src/main/java/com/example/HelloTransparentRelease.java) printing `Hello Transparent Release` to `stdout`.

 We want to apply [Transparent Release](https://github.com/project-oak/transparent-release) on the binary of this Java program.

-## Just to check: build the binary from the command line first.
+## [Optional] Build the binary from the command line first.

 First, we need to make sure to have [Bazel set-up](https://docs.bazel.build/versions/main/tutorial/java.html#before-you-begin).